Dayanidhi Maran: Early life

+Positions held

 Tenure as an MP and Union minister

-He contested from Central Chennai Constituency in Tamil Nadu as a DMK party candidate and been elected thrice during the 2004, 2009 & 2019 elections as member of parliament.
+He contested from Central Chennai Constituency in Tamil Nadu as a DMK party candidate and been elected thrice during the 2004, 2009 and 2019 elections as member of parliament.

 During the 2004 elections, his winning margin was over 134,000 votes and he received 62% of the total votes polled.
 He was appointed Union Minister for Communications and Information Technology on 26 May 2004.
-During his tenure as IT and Telecommunication Minister the call rates of mobiles and landlines were drastically reduced which in-turn influenced the growth of subscriptions.However during 2004 to 2006 he allegedly installed telephone exchange at his private residence to facilitate the business transactions of Sun TV owned by his brother Karunanidhi Maran During the tenure, he was instrumental in garnering a large amount of Foreign Direct Investments into Communication and Information Technology Sector.
+During his tenure as IT and Telecommunication Minister the call rates of mobiles and landlines were drastically reduced which in-turn influenced the growth of subscriptions.
+During the tenure, he was instrumental in garnering a large amount of Foreign Direct Investments into Communication and Information Technology Sector.
 Many multinational telecom companies including Nokia, Motorola, Ericsson, Flextronics and Dell set up units in the country.
 His ministry introduced "One Rupee One India" plan across the country, which enabled calls across the country at a rate of 1 ₹ per minute.
-His ministry set and achieved a target of 250 million connections in Dec 2007 to December 2010, against 75 million in May 2004.
+His ministry set and achieved a target of 250 million connections in December 2007 to December 2010, against 75 million in May 2004.

 During the 2009 elections he won by a margin of 33,454 votes and he received 46.82% of the total votes polled.

 During the 2019 Lok Sabha Elections, he once again contested from the Chennai Central Parliamentary Constituency, winning it for the 3rd time, polling a stunning 4,48,911 votes and defeated the other contestants with a record-breaking victory margin of 3,01,520 votes.